staten-island-tech/api-projejct-jeffrey/markdown.md

-- TO DO
+    TO DO
-  fix teh fotns

-make the api worky
+- make the api worky

-fix html
+- fix html
-fix imgaes